 Where Do Bed Bugs Come From?

-If you really want to buy a used sofa from kijiji or Craigslist, you could use our mobile bed bug heat treatment.
+Never take used furniture home without carefully inspecting it for signs of bed bugs first.
+We don't want to completely discourage used furniture, however do not just take something home without at least being aware that the item could be infested with pests.
+If you really want that used sofa from kijiji or Craigslist, you could use our mobile bed bug heat treatment.
 We've heat treated many homes and apartments because of this very reason.
 Used clothes are a little easier to deal with.
 If you purchased used clothing, seal them tightly in a plastic bag.
 When you get home put your items in the dryer, on high heat, for 60 minutes.

 Friends and family